FeatureBaseDB/www/content/docs/data-model.md

 Similar to a Graph database Pilosa provides the ability to quickly calculate/compute/analyze/inspect the edge relationships between nodes.
 Unlike a graph database the query time does not (some qualifying term) increase as edges cross machine boundaries in a cluster.
 The underlying relationship data model is a distributed Roaring bitmap that can horizontally scale (bigly).

-## Database
+## Index

-The purpose of the Database is to represent a data namespace.
-You cannot perform cross-database queries.
-Column-level attributes are global to the Database.
+The purpose of the Index is to represent a data namespace.
+You cannot perform cross-index queries.
+Column-level attributes are global to the Index.

 ## Column

-Column ids are sequential increasing integers and are common to all Frames within a Database.
+Column ids are sequential increasing integers and are common to all Frames within a Index.

 ## Row

-Row ids are sequential increasing integers namespaced to each Frame within a Database.
+Row ids are sequential increasing integers namespaced to each Frame within a Index.

 ## Frame

-Frames are used to segment and define different functional characteristics within your entire database.
-You can think of a Frame as a table-like data partition within your Database.
+Frames are used to segment and define different functional characteristics within your entire index.
+You can think of a Frame as a table-like data partition within your Index.

 Row-level attributes are namespaced at the Frame level.